keduong33/RobogalSystemStudy/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Note
+I put some reference links that I used to learn these stuff!!
+Have fun --> the below scripts are used to setup and run the webapp on your localhost

 ## Available Scripts

 Before running anything, you gotta make sure you have npm & npx installed and setup